mmbman/Katagiri/1986-03-23-Principles-of-Practice-Talk-5.md

 **Katagiri Roshi:** *Attention*. *[He chuckles.]* Maybe.

 Reflection is something more than attention.
 Attention is just look at, but reflection is creating something by the attention.
-So very naturally, [critical thinking]; if you see something, you can think, thinking comes up.
+So very naturally, [...] if you see something, thinking comes up.
 Then next, judgment, evaluation, and affective preferences come up.
 Lots of stuff.
 This is reflection.
 But attention is just to pay attention, to *see*.

 **Same person:** But which one is taking the backward step?

 **Katagiri Roshi:** Of course, [...] plainly speaking, I think reflection.
-So under all circumstances, in favorable conditions and unfavorable conditions, we always reflect [on] ourselves.
+Under all circumstances, in favorable conditions and unfavorable conditions, we always reflect [on] ourselves.
 Even in a perfect situation, we reflect upon ourselves, we look at ourselves.
-Not only just to pay attention to myself, but also creating something.
+Not only just pay attention to myself, but also creating something.
 Do you understand?

-I said dancing, or playing piano.
+I [mentioned] dancing, or playing piano.
 Right in the middle of playing piano or dancing, still we reflect upon ourselves: “How are you?
 How is [it going]?”
 You know?
 Sometimes you judge, “Oh, pretty good now.”
-Next moment you slip off, and, “Oh, I made a mistake,” something like that.
+Next moment you slip off, and a little bit, “Oh, I made a mistake,” something like that.
 We always reflect, in many ways.
 That is really minute vibration of the mind there.

-And then why do we create this one?
+And then why do we create this?
 We don’t know.
 But we want to know.
 This is reflection, constantly.
 We don’t know from where it comes, but we want to know what makes it possible for this minute vibration to be.
 So that is reflection.
 Really reflection.
 Pretty deep.

 So very naturally we have to “learn the backward step,” that means we have to come back to that beginning, the *very* beginning.
 The beginning of standing, and chanting... the *very* beginning.

 #### 1:08:17

 **Question:** Hojo-san?
 I thought first thoughts were first thoughts.
-I don’t understand how ignorance ... arises naturally.
+I don’t understand how the ignorance...
+I thought they arise naturally.
 Does ignorance arise naturally?

 **Katagiri Roshi:** Naturally?
 I don’t know what naturally means.

-**Questioner:** Well...
+**Questioner:** Uh...

 **Katagiri Roshi:** “Naturally” means maybe causes and conditioned elements, by conditioned elements, and then it comes up.
-But maybe we can say this is naturally.
+Maybe we can say this is naturally.

 But naturally means still there is some reason why it comes up.
 Nothing comes up at random without any reason; there is some reason.
 That’s why everything is produced according to the law of causation.

-So even if a thought comes up, by virtue of the law of causation, it has some reason.
+So even the first thought comes up by virtue of the law of causation.
+It has some reason.
 But [the reason is] very deep, that’s why we don’t know from where it comes.

-“The first thought” means the very beginning, very beginning.
-Before you can put the name on it – so you don’t know it is the first thought or not.
-That’s what I’m talking about.
-By temporality I put the name on it, *first thought*.
+“The first thought” means the very beginning, *very* beginning.
+Before you can put the name on it – you don’t know if it is the first thought or not!
+That’s [what I’m talking about], but temporarily I put the name on it, *first thought*.

 Because we cannot know something more than the first thought.
 It’s very vast – eternity.
-What we can know is maybe the very beginning of *samsara*.
+So what we can know is maybe the very beginning of *samsara*.

-So that very beginning means the very first, the inception of the thought.
+So that very beginning means the inception of the thought.
 That’s what I mean.
 But it is exactly the same as eternity.

 Do you have some comment on this?
 Anyone?

-**Someone:** *[inaudible]*
+**Someone:** Well I think usually when people use the word “thought,” it’s something like a sentence.

 **Katagiri Roshi:** Thought?
 Sentence?

 **Same person:** *[inaudible]*

 **Katagiri Roshi:** Mm-hmm.
-That’s why I say the very beginning.
-The *very* beginning of a sentence, whatever it is.
+That’s why I say “the very beginning.”
+The *very* beginning of a sentence, [or] whatever it is.

-The very beginning of forming something, the very beginning of taking something in the possession of a form – that’s what I mean.
+The very beginning [of] forming something.
+The very beginning of taking something in the possession of a form – that’s what I mean.
 The very beginning.

 How can I say it?
 Do you have a comment on this, anyone?